 If you’re looking to study in Barcelona, here is what you need to know about becoming a student along with details of the city’s top universities and business schools.

 For those wanting to study in Barcelona, there are several universities and colleges to choose from.
-Studying in Barcelona has some quirks and you will need to speak Spanish or Catalan to study most of the university courses offered in Barcelona.
-Preparatory classes for learning Spanish are available, however, and there is an increasing number of English university courses offered in Spain.
+Studying in Barcelona has some quirks and you need to speak Spanish or Catalan to study most of the courses available.
+Preparatory classes for learning Spanish are available, thankfully.
+There is also an increasing number of English-language university courses offered in Spain.

 Studying in Barcelona

-Although Spain is home to some of the oldest institutions in Europe, Spain’s universities are where the Franco legacy is said to have lingered longest.
-Complaints in the past have revolved around the semi-official system of patronage between established and young academics, poor pay for junior teachers and researchers, poor publication records and limited investment in scientific research.
+Although Spain is home to some of the oldest institutions in Europe, Spain’s universities are where Franco’s legacy lingered longest.
+Complaints often revolved around the semi-official system of patronage between established and young academics, poor pay for junior researchers, poor publication records, and little investment in scientific research.
 This is a generalized national picture, though, and there are individual centers of excellence and a changing education scene.

-In the Times Higher Education 2018 survey of the world’s top universities, the two Spanish universities that made the top 200 were Barcelona institutions.
+In the Times Higher Education 2018 survey of the world’s top universities, the two Spanish universities that made the list were in Barcelona.
 Pompeu Fabra University was ranked 140, with the Autonomous University of Barcelona just behind at number 147.
 These two universities were also ranked at numbers 11 and 13 respectively in the THE list of world’s best universities under 50 years old.

 Admission requirements to study in Barcelona

 For admission to university (from either state or private schools), Spanish students must sit two sets of exams.
 Firstly, the Batxillerat (high school leaving exam) and secondly, an exam set by the university itself, known as Selectivitat (university entrance exam).
-Prior to 2014, foreign students wanting to study at a Spanish university also had to take the Selectivitat but this has now been scrapped.
+Prior to 2014, foreign students wanting to study at a Spanish university also had to take the Selectivitat; this is no longer the case.